Entanglement distribution based on quantum walk in arbitrary quantum networks: Introduction

 \section{Introduction}

-Quantum networks holds great potential for realizing various quantum technologies, including secure communication schemes, distributed quantum computing, and metrological applications \cite{62,63,64}.
-However, how to construct large-scale quantum networks and realize long-distance quantum communication is one of the most challenging tasks in practical quantum information technology \cite{1}.
-Entanglement\cite{2}, as a very powerful and efficient quantum resource, is the cornerstone of many quantum communication and quantum computing protocols\cite{3,4,5,6}.
-The quantum network's foundation relies on entangled distributions between nodes, yet creating such distributions over long distances at high data rates remains challenging due to quantum information degradation during transmission.
-Quantum repeaters offer a potential solution by amplifying quantum signals while adhering to quantum physics principles.
-In practice, quantum repeaters are designed to avoid exponential decay in the success rate or fidelity of quantum information or entangled states by sending light through lossy quantum channels for processing\cite{8,9,10}.
-The core idea of quantum repeater is based on the technique of entanglement swapping, which operates by consolidating multiple short-distance entanglements to generate a unified long-distance entanglement.
+Quantum networks hold great potential for realizing various quantum technologies, including secure communication schemes, distributed quantum computing, and metrological applications \cite{62,63,64}.
+However, constructing large-scale quantum networks to realize long-distance quantum communication is a challenging task in practical quantum information technology \cite{1}.
+As a powerful and efficient quantum resource, entanglement \cite{2} is the cornerstone of many quantum communication and quantum computing protocols \cite{3,4,5,6}.
+Many theories and methods related to entangled state generation have been proposed, such as the necessary and sufficient conditions for quantum correlation creation \cite{69} and the entanglement dynamics of quantum systems \cite{70,71}.
+The quantum network's foundation relies on entangled distributions between nodes; however, creating such distributions over long distances at high data rates remains challenging owing to quantum information degradation during transmission.
+In practice, quantum repeaters are designed to avoid exponential decay in the success rate or fidelity of quantum information or entangled states by sending light through lossy quantum channels for processing \cite{8,9,10}.
+Quantum repeaters offer a potential solution by amplifying quantum signals while adhering to the principles of quantum physics.
+The core idea of a quantum repeater is the entanglement swapping technique, which operates by consolidating multiple short-distance entanglements to distribute a unified long-distance entanglement.